ghall15/fiscalhistory/webpage/colonial_america.rst

     | April 19, 1775     | Battles of Lexington and Concord -- American Revolution begins |
     +--------------------+----------------------------------------------------------------+

-The thirteen colonies along the Eastern seaboard of North America
+By 1750 the thirteen colonies along the Eastern seaboard of North America

-The colonies relatively prosperous with per capita incomes rivally if not exceeding those in Britain and Continetial Europe [#]_.
+The colonies relatively prosperous with per capita incomes rivally if not exceeding those in Britain and Continetial
+Europe [#]_.

-Colonies do not see them selves as a single group

-  * different religions, from different countries, different economies
+Of course the colonies did not see them selves as a single group.
+The residents had immigrated from different countries; they believed different religons; and thier economies were ...

-  * travel north-south over land difficult

-  * travel by water much easier
+In many ways, the individual colonies were more tied to England than with each other.
+North-South travel over land was difficult, while travel by water was easier and cheaper.

-Until 1765 Britain collected very little revenue from the 13 colonies
+Despite the colonies' prosperity, in 1750, Britain collected relatively little revenue from these 13 colonies.

-  * Molasses Act of 1733
+In 1733, Parliment passed the Molasses Act, which

        * tax on foreign molasses

        * lightly enforced

   * Navigation Acts